jpauty/playground-functional-python/markdowns/mapFilter.md

 def factorial(n):
 	return reduce(lambda accValue,curItem:accValue*curItem,range(1,n),1)
 ```
 This version is arguably not very readable and should be avoided.

-In that case, I would advise to skip the `lambda` function, and to define the `mult` function yourself:
+In that case, I would advise to skip the `lambda` function and to define the `mult` function yourself:
 ```python
 from functools import reduce